Tagging a jet from a dark sector with Jet-substructures at colliders: Jet-substructure Variables Analysis

 Three variables are used here: 1)\,the number of sub-jets, 2)\,$p_T$ fraction carried by the hardest sub-jet $f_{p_T}^{(1)}$, and 3)\,$p_T$ fraction carried by the second hardest sub-jet $f_{p_T}^{(2)}$.

-Simulation results are in Fig.~\ref{subj}.
+Simulation results are shown in Fig.~\ref{subj}.
 Those distributions show clear physical meaning.
 QCD quark jet, with a small coupling and color factor, can only trigger large angle shower with a quite low probability.
 Hence there is a huge possibility for quark jet to concentrate most of its energy in a tiny cone with a radius smaller than 0.1.
 Due to a larger color factor, QCD gluon jet is "broad" compared to "narrow" quark jet, which means the energy of gluon jet distribute on a larger area and it's more likely to have more sub-jets inside gluon jet.
 For dark jet, through a larger coupling, they become even more broader and there are more sub-jets inside it. $p_T$ fraction of sub-jets are natural expectation of such argument.
 Among these 3 variables, $p_T$ fraction of the hardest sub-jet $f_{p_T}^{(1)}$ shows the best discriminant ability.
-Similar to $C_1^{(\beta)}$, Girth, and jet mass, this variable is only useful for high confinement scale dark jet tagging.
+Similar to $C_1^{(\beta)}$, Girth, and jet mass, this variable is useful when dark confinement scale is high.